Zanzibarr/Notify/readme.md

 to get the list of commands.

 # Uninstall
-To uninstall just delete your repo and remove the line added to the ~/.bashrc file.
+To uninstall just delete your repo and remove the lines added to the ~/.bashrc file.

 # Credits
 Authors: <a href="https://github.com/Zanzibarr">@Zanzibarr</a> <a href="https://github.com/RickSrick">@RickSrick</a>